 A bachelor's degree related to Food and Nutrition is the preferred foundation with coursework in biochemistry, anatomy and physiology, and nutrition.
 Additional course work may be required as a condition of admission should there exist deficiencies in undergraduate course work.

-Applicants seeking admission to the graduate program in Food and Nutrition should follow the instructions outlined in the Graduate Admission section of this catalog.
-The Department of Public and Allied Health offers the Master of Family and Nutrition (MFN).
+Applicants seeking admission to the graduate program in Food and Nutrition should follow the instructions outlined in the Graduate Admission webpage.
+The Department of Public and Allied Health offers the Master of Food and Nutrition (MFN).
 The program requires a minimum GPA of 3.0 and completion of the GRE verbal and quantitative tests for admission.

 The Food and Nutrition (F&N) graduate program provides course work and study in basic nutritional sciences, current topics in food and nutrition sciences, and applied areas, such as community/public health nutrition, and clinical/medical nutrition therapy.
 Supporting course work in a related field, such as biology, chemistry, counseling, exercise science, education, and/or epidemiology, is designed to meet the student's career interests.